corvusdeinanis/cuddlyspaceship/content/meta/external/Love Internet Style.md

 "Where can you possibly get commercial support for Perl?" and we said "we don't have any"
-"You don't have any support?!" we said "We... we didn't say that, we said we don't have commercial support.
+"You don't have any support?!" we said "We… we didn't say that, we said we don't have commercial support.
 We get our support from the Perl community" and from the looks on their faces you could tell